PM links country's development with promotion of science, technology

 Around 100,000 children in 400 schools will have access to education and training in modern sciences.

-Chaudhry Fawad Hussain also presented a roadmap for increasing manufacture of medical equipment and boost its exports.
+Chaudhry Fawad Hussain also presented a roadmap for increasing manufacture of medical equipment and boosts its exports.

 The prime minister was apprised about a detailed plan to modernize the agriculture sector and enhance its production through use of modern technology.